 - tape measure or yardstick

 Steps to Make a Halloween Countdown Calendar Playset Decoration

 Start with the Halloween Countdown Calendar Pocket Panel

 - Cut 30 2″ by 3″ pieces of felt in assorted colors for the calendar pockets.

-- Using glitter glue in any colors that you choose put the numbers 1 thru 30 on each of the above felt pieces.
+- Using glitter glue in any colors that you choose, number each pocket starting with the number 1 and ending with 30.
 Let dry.

 - Arrange all of the pockets onto your 10″ by 26″ black felt piece.
 You should be able to fit 3 pockets across with 10 rows down.